Best Medicare Advantage Plans for 2019

 Overview of The Best Medicare Advantage Plans

 The most significant difference between Original Medicare and a Medicare Advantage plan is that the federal government does not administer the Medicare Advantage program.
 Instead, the program is administered by private insurance companies that have been approved by Medicare to provide insurance benefits.
-A Medicare Advantage Plan must offer all the same coverage as Original Medicare, but it can also offer additional benefits such as:
+Medicare Advantage health plans must offer all the same coverage as Original Medicare, but they can also offer additional benefits such as:

 - Dental coverage

 - Routine vision coverage

 - Prescription drug coverage (Medicare Part D plans)

 The companies that offer Advantage plan options — such as AARP, UnitedHealthcare, Aetna and more — have all rights to offer extra benefits like this to you and other Medicare beneficiaries.
 Make sure that you check out the last updated information for each company and that you compare options to choose a plan that offers all of the benefits that you want.

 Another difference between Original Medicare and a Medicare Advantage plan that is important to note is that Medicare Advantage plans allow you to pay nothing for your covered healthcare costs once you reach a specific limit on your out-of-pocket expenses.